 2. Wear your shield at night for one week to prevent accidentally rubbing the eye before you are awake

-3. Use your eyedrops (Voltaren, Vigamox, and Maxidex) four times a day starting the day after your surgery.
+3. Use your eyedrops (Acuvail, Vigamox or Zymar or gatifloxacin, and Maxidex) four times a day starting the day after your surgery.

-4. If you have glaucoma and use glaucoma drops, use your glaucoma drops as usual in both eyes.
+4. If you use glaucoma drops, use your glaucoma drops as usual in both eyes.

 5. If you have any problems at all like decreased vision, pain, discharge, or things getting worse instead of better, please let us know right away.
 If it is late at night or on the weekend, go to the Emergency Department in your community and ask to see the ophthalmologist on-call.